elizabethkirschner/CS3041DesignManifesto/README.md

-## Portfolio
+### Portfolio
 # [See my manifesto here.](https://elizabethkirschner.github.io/CS3041DesignManifesto/DesignManifesto)

 Hi!
-I'm ELizabeth Kirschner, I a second year student at Worcester Polytechnic Institute pursuing a double major in computer science and interactive media & game development.
+I'm Elizabeth Kirschner, I a second year student at Worcester Polytechnic Institute pursuing a double major in computer science and interactive media & game development.
 This website contains a portfolio of my work in CS 3041, Human Computer Interaction, and a design manifesto detailing the design process I developed over the course of the term.

 All of the projects below were a collaborative effort and reflect group work.

-# Design for Others
+## Design for Others
 [See our reflection on Medium](https://medium.com/@ethanlichang/design-for-others-e0a5da8331f8)